-Prosecutorial misconduct can lead to many problems.
-It is important that you have a highly skilled criminal defense attorney represent you that is not afraid to confront a prosecutor that has done something wrong or prejudicial to your case.
-In the recent case of US v Collins (decided August, 2015), Mr. Collins was charged with participating in a methamphetamine conspiracy.
-At the trial of the matter the prosecutor presented a cooperating witness who testified that he sold drugs with Collins throughout 2009.
+Prosecutor misconduct can lead to many problems.
+It is essential that you have a highly skilled criminal defense attorney represent you that is not afraid to confront a prosecutor that has done something wrong or prejudicial to your case.
+In the recent case of US v Collins (decided August 2015), Mr. Collins was charged with participating in a methamphetamine conspiracy.
+At the trial of the matter, the prosecutor presented a cooperating witness who testified that he sold drugs with Collins throughout 2009.
 This was a mistake because Collins was in jail for part of 2009.
-The defense attorney objected and was overruled by the court.
-However, on cross examination defense counsel was able to show that Collins was incarcerated during the time period the witness claimed he was dealing drugs with Collins.
+The Judge overruled the defense attorney’s objection.
+However, on cross-examination, defense counsel showed that Collins was incarcerated during the period the witness claimed he was dealing drugs with Collins.
 Collins was convicted.

 Trials often move fast.
-Attorneys that do trial work are required to think fast and often change directions on a moment’s notice.
+Attorneys who do trial work must think quickly and frequently change directions at a moment’s notice.
 This is a skill that takes years to develop.
 Not all attorneys are cut out to be trial attorneys.
-Not all attorneys have the fearlessness to challenge a zealous prosecutor or an aggressive police officer in order to protect the client.
-The attorneys at Lewis & Dickstein, P.L.L.C. are the attorneys who have the experience, skill and bravery to protect you at trial.
+Not all attorneys have the fearlessness to challenge a zealous prosecutor or an aggressive police officer to protect the client.
+The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have the experience, skill, and fearlessness to defend you at trial.
 The firm’s attorneys have decades of courtroom and trial experience.
 The firm is proud of the accomplishments of its attorneys and their reputation for success.
-If you want an attorney who will protect your rights and make sure you have a full and fair courtroom experience call LEWIS & DICKSTEIN, P.L.L.C.
+If you want an attorney who protects your rights and ensures you have a full and fair courtroom experience, call LEWIS & DICKSTEIN, P.L.L.C.
 We will find a way to help you.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.